ycllz/Game-Develop-Books-and-Resource/README.md

 # Game-Develop-Books-and-Resource
-game develop books and resource
+this repo collect games development books and resources, and points a road map to dev games from scratch.